 Pix-Star’s digital picture frame has some of the best reviews on the market.
+Looking at the reviews is essential when you’re trying to find the best digital picture frame for your home & family.
 It’s a great frame for simplicity and comes with a boat-load of features and functions.
 It’s been reviewed as an excellent digital picture frame for grandparents and large families.

 Settings are versatile and you have a good amount of customization over slideshows and which media you’d like to show first.
 You can easily delete and manage content on the frame’s 8GB internal storage.

 Perhaps the most unique and alluring aspect of Pix-Star’s digital picture frame is its multimedia compatibility.
 You can play audio and video clips with sound through the in-built speakers and even listen to the radio, check the weather or play puzzle games.